digitor/nimblepic/README.md

 #### Optional gradient attribute
 If you wish to use CSS gradients to overlay your images, you can use the attribute `data-grad` with a value that would normally be in your CSS.
 You cannot use inline CSS for this because the 'background-image' CSS property would override the nimblepic styles needed to show the image.
 Using the attribute, these styles will be added using CSS multiple background image properties.
 If you wish to use this feature you should use Modernizr with 'cssgradients', so that older browsers that don't support multiple background CSS don't break.

+#### Optional loader attribute
+If you wish to add an additional class to add to the loader, for customisation purposes, use 'data-loader' with the value as the CSS class name.

 ### Complex usage